researchbite/RBReader/README.md

 - **Bionic Reading** – emphasises the first letters of words for easier scanning.
 - **AI-Powered Highlighting** – uses OpenAI to identify and highlight the most important sentences in articles.
-- **Jargon Translator** – rewrites complex paragraphs in plain language with selectable levels (High School, College, Academia) using your OpenAI API key and remembers translations for instant toggling.
+- **Jargon Translator** – overlays a live plain-language stream on each paragraph and swaps in the final text.
+Supports High School, College and Academia levels and caches results for instant toggling.
 - **Reading Statistics** – tracks reading time and maintains a history of articles read.
 - Extracts readable content using Mozilla's Readability library.
 - Distraction-free overlay with customizable reading experience.